 - National courses and labs, lead by renowned faculty, on various orthopedic concepts. - Visiting Surgeon Programs (VSPs) that provide surgical observation within an experts operating room. - Surgeon to Surgeon (S2S) discussions on techniques, clinical evidence and products. - Didactic and hands on experiences with thought leaders on current topics. - Localized sawbones or cadaveric instruction labs designed to fit your schedule and patient needs.

-Contact your Regional Director, Sales Manager or Local Anika Representative to learn about upcoming events or schedule a one-on-one demonstration.
+Contact us at MedEd@anika.com or reach out to your Regional Director, Sales Manager or Local Anika Representative to learn about upcoming events or to schedule a one-on-one demonstration.

-Services and support
+Services and Support

 Customer Service